Back to blog

 • HITPAEL: starts with הִתְ

-Method 9: Keeping a Diary
+Method 9: Keep a Hebrew Diary (Sounds Cheesy, Actually Works)

 Method 10: Creating Your Own Examples